matt-parish/iba-cocktails/README.md

 A comprehensive Python scraper to extract all cocktail details from the International Bartenders Association website.
 Features dynamic pagination discovery, image downloading, and HTML-to-markdown conversion for reliable parsing.

+A pre-prepared JSON of [cocktails available as of September 2025](https://github.com/matt-parish/iba-cocktails/blob/main/data/cocktails.json) is available.

 ## Features

 - **Complete data extraction**: All 102+ cocktails with ingredients, methods, garnish, categories, views, and video links